What Are the Warning Signs of Sleep Apnea?

 – Difficulty with short-term memory

 – Excessive weight gain, an inability to lose weight, high blood pressure, and/or diabetes

 – Acid reflux

 – Depression, severe anxiety, temperamental behavior, or ADD/ADHD

 It may be difficult for you to tell whether any of the symptoms you’re having are those of sleep apnea.
 This is one of the many reasons why getting professional care is so important.
 It’s also important because sleep apnea can, in fact, lead to fatal health conditions like heart disease.

 If you’re concerned that you might have sleep apnea, reach out to us today for a consultation.
 We’ll tell you everything else you’d like to know about sleep apnea and help you determine whether your symptoms are those of the condition.
-Call us today or visit our Locations page for a list of our locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Call us today or visit our Locations page for a list of our locations in Illinois, Indiana, Missouri, Texas and Wisconsin.
 We look forward to your call!